Preparing for the cold weather

 What if your pipes do freeze

-If you turn on your faucets and nothing comes out, leave the faucets turned on and call MTP Plumbing & Heating, LLC!
+If you turn on your faucets and nothing comes out, leave the faucets turned on and call MTP Services& Heating, LLC!

 Do not try to thaw a pipe with a torch or other open flame as it is a fire hazard.
 You may be able to thaw a frozen pipe with the warm air from a hair dryer.
 Start by warming the pipe as close to the faucet as possible, working toward the coldest section of pipe.